-The Labour Party has given the lesbian and gay issue mixed treatment in the last seven years.
-We know full well where Neil Kinnock stands - "on the balls wing" of the party, ready to denounce 'fairies' during the repulsive gay baiting campaign against Peter Thatchell in 1983.
-But despite this posturing by Kinnock the party has a formal commitment to support lesbian and gay rights. spurred on by the old GLC -- have set up lesbian and gay committees, launched equal opportunities programmes and have even tried to introduce 'positive images' of homosexuality in the schools.
-However, all too often these councils have -despite carrying the 'loony left' tag - either left policies at the level of being good intentions with no hard cash to back them up, or approached the whole question from a non-working class perspective.
-Indeed Livingstone consciously set the tone by cultivating lesbians and gays as one element of his 'rainbow coalition' (he was always quick to denounce "the old, white, male working class" - a thinly disguised attack on the working class as a whole).
+The Labour Party has given the lesbian and gay issue mixed treatment in the last ten years.
+We know full well where Neil Kinnock stands - "on the balls wing" of the party, ready to denounce "fairies" during the repulsive gay-baiting campaign against Peter Tatchell in 1983.
+But despite this posturing by Kinnock the party has a formal commitment to support lesbian and gay rights.
+Moreover at a local level various left councils - spurred on by the old GLC - have set up lesbian and gay committees, launched equal opportunities programmes and have even tried to introduce "positive images" of homosexuality in the schools.
+However, all too often these councils have - despite carrying the "loony left" tag - either left policies at the level of being good intentions with no hard cash to back them up, or approached the whole question from a non-working class perspective.
+Indeed Livingstone consciously set the tone by cultivating lesbians and gays as one element of his "rainbow coalition".
+He was always quick to denounce "the old, white, male working class" - a thinly disguised attack on the working class as a whole.

-The result of all of this is that policies on lesbian and gay rights have either been tokenistic or, as happened during the general election, jettisoned because they were and 'unpopular' cause (unpopular with the rabid bosses' press that is) and replaced it with a campaign proving Labour's commitment to the 'family'.
+The result of all of this is that policies on lesbian and gay rights have either been tokenistic or, as happened during the 1987 general election, jettisoned because they were an "unpopular" cause (unpopular with the rabid bosses' press that is), and replaced it with a campaign proving Labour's commitment to the "family".
 The lesson is clear.
 Reformism cannot consistently fight the oppression of lesbians and gays, let alone advance a programme to overcome that oppression.

 However, we recognise that many lesbians and gays, like many workers in general, do not believe us.
-For this reason we say that we will join them in a vigorous fight to win the Labour Party to a policy of consistent support for lesbian and gay rights --- demanding it takes up the policies we have outlined in this programme.
-We also fight to force Labour, should it ever get into office, to carry out these policies as part an overall programme of arming the working class, making the government accountable to the mobilised working class and its base organisations, and moving against the military, economic and political power of the bosses and their state.
-We do not believe Labour will carry out such a programme, but in the struggle to force it to we can and will win to that programme, millions of workers, the foremost fighters for lesbian and gay liberation amongst them.

-THE REVOLUTIONARY PARTY, WORKING CLASS POWER AND LESBIAN AND GAY LIBERATION struggle for lesbian and gay rights and liberan is, as we have stated throughout, a class anggle.
-To be defended and extended on any sort Clasting basis requires the overthrow of the bosses' state, its repressive apparatus, its laws and its bureaucracy.
-Only the working class, led by a consistently revolutionary communist party, or perform this task.
+For this reason we say that we will join them in a vigorous fight to win the Labour Party to a policy of consistent support for lesbian and gay rights - demanding it takes up the policies we have outlined in this programme.
+We also fight to force Labour, should it get into office, to carry out these policies as part an overall programme for arming the working class, making the government accountable to the mobilised working class and its base organisations, and moving against the military, economic and political power of the bosses and their state.
+We do not believe Labour will carry out such a programme, but in the struggle to force it to we can and will win to that programme millions of workers, the foremost fighters for lesbian and gay liberation amongst them.
+The struggle for lesbian and gay rights and liberation is, as we have stated throughout, a class struggle.
+To be defended and extended on any sort of lasting basis it requires the overthrow of the bosses' state, its repressive apparatus, its laws and its bureaucracy.
+Only the working class, led by a consistently revolutionary communist party, can perform this task.
 Such a party must comprise the leading militants of the working class.
-It must be rooted in the workplaces and workers' organisabons.
-It must be forged in the active struggles of the working class, winning leadership of them and directing them towards the conquest of political ower.
-To do it the working class needs to build its own councils of delegates from the factories, the bunsing estates, the communities, and its own armed militia.
-Not only can these act as intruments for the overthrow of the capitalist state but elso as the instruments of a new order -- of working class state power.
+It must be rooted in the workplaces and workers' organisations.
+It must be forged in the active struggles of the working class, winning leadership of them and directing them towards the conquest of political power.
+To do it the working class needs to build its own councils of delegates from the factories, the housing estates, the communities, and its own armed militia.
+Not only can these act as instruments for the overthrow of the capitalist state but also as the instruments of a new order - of working class state power.